Water-Quality Map

 • No accounts.
 No tracking.
 No upload.
 Outbound calls from the browser: our own server (live data), OpenFreeMap (basemap), and OpenStreetMap (only if you opt in to taps).

-Sources: country borders — Natural Earth (public domain); basemap — OpenFreeMap & OpenStreetMap contributors (ODbL); drinking-water access — WHO/UNICEF JMP (CC BY 4.0) via Our World in Data; water stress — FAO AQUASTAT / UN-Water SDG 6.4.2 (CC BY 4.0) via Our World in Data; live disasters — GDACS (UN OCHA + JRC), refreshed every 15 min; real-time US water-quality gauges — USGS NWIS Instantaneous Values (public domain), refreshed every 15 min; public drinking-water taps — OpenStreetMap contributors via the Overpass API (ODbL); rendering — MapLibre GL JS (BSD-3); technique catalog assembled from open-access references including CAWST, Eawag/Sandec, SSWM, WHO, US EPA, IRC WASH.
+Sources: country borders — Natural Earth (public domain); basemap — OpenFreeMap & OpenStreetMap contributors (ODbL); drinking-water access — WHO/UNICEF JMP (CC BY 4.0) via Our World in Data; water stress — FAO AQUASTAT / UN-Water SDG 6.4.2 (CC BY 4.0) via Our World in Data; disaster alerts — GDACS (UN OCHA + JRC), refreshed daily; US water-quality gauges — USGS NWIS Instantaneous Values (public domain), refreshed daily; public drinking-water taps — OpenStreetMap contributors via the Overpass API (ODbL); rendering — MapLibre GL JS (BSD-3); technique catalog assembled from open-access references including CAWST, Eawag/Sandec, SSWM, WHO, US EPA, IRC WASH.

 National figures hide local realities.
-Switching to local crisis data requires sub-national surveys; for the United States, see the EPA ECHO Drinking Water Dashboard; for elsewhere, ask local authorities.
+Switching to local crisis data requires sub-national surveys; where a country publishes one, drill down there — the EU’s WISE Drinking Water Reports, the UK’s Drinking Water Inspectorate, India’s Jal Jeevan Mission, the US’s EPA ECHO Drinking Water Dashboard, and equivalent national portals.
+For places without one, ask local authorities.
 See methodology.